Bahrain-SEB-15/react-hoot-front-end/update-and-delete-comments/README.md

 Our backend does not have a dedicated controller for retrieving a specific comment, but the existing `show` functionality for hoots should work well in this scenario.

-Within a `useEffect`, we can call upon `hootService.show()`.
+Within a `useEffect`, we can call `hootService.show()`.
 The `hoot` object issued as a response will contain the comment we need, which can be located by calling `Array.prototype.find()` on `hoot.comments`.
 The resulting comment data can be stored in `formData` state.

 At the top of `src/components/CommentForm/CommentForm.jsx`, add imports for `hootService` and `useEffect`: